tripcoded/Track-My-Bus/README.md

    git clone https://github.com/tripcoded/demo_sih.git
 ✨ Contribution

-This was a SIH (Smart India Hackthon) project, and I developed the entire prototype myself.
+This was a SIH (Smart India Hackthon) project, and I developed the entire prototype myself but it all was possible due to my passionate and hardowrking team
+.
 However, contributions and suggestions are welcome.

 📌 Contact